shinwachi/waypointapp/README.md

 ### Contribution guidelines ###

 * Writing tests

-1. This is a dead simple server, but if there should be any tests, it shuld be to ensure that all assay folders in the config are accessible
+This is a dead simple server, but if you want tests, it shuld be to ensure that all assay folders in the config are accessible

 * Other guidelines

 ### Who do I talk to? ###